Martha Jane Knowlton Coray: Frontier life

 The Corays' first residence in Utah was a house adjacent to the Salt Lake Theatre.
 Coray was a member of the Thirteenth Ward Relief Society in Salt Lake City, and served as the organization's first secretary.
 Then, in 1855, the family moved to Tooele, Utah, where Coray oversaw dairy production on their farm.
 Unsatisfied with life in Tooele, the Corays relocated, splitting their time between a house in Provo and a farm in Mona.
 With this move, Coray shifted her home industry focus from producing cheese to crafting soap and distilling ointments.
 Her soap production served as the family's contribution to the United Order, an initiative pushing towards Latter-day Saint self-sufficiency.
 Financial difficulties often plagued the Coray family, and, during times of famine, Martha Coray would feed her children watercress, lilies, rabbit meat, and wild onions.
 She would also make candles of tallow, which the children would then sell to the community.
 Over the years, her role oscillated between frontierswoman and middle-class wife as the family's financial situation shifted.
 Coray stepped in to assist Howard financially whenever needed.
-Throughout her adult life, however, she suffered from health issues, mainly a "persistent cough."
+Throughout her adult life, however, she had health issues, mainly a "persistent cough."